-- Explanation of the change: Former requirement 1.27.1.3.
-The language was modified to include risk based assessment of hand sanitizing station locations. - Guidance on evaluation of criteria: Food Safety Professionals will rate issues related to the absence of hand sanitizing stations in areas critical to food safety.
+- Explanation of the change: New requirement to this Standard (previously existing in the Prerequisites and Food Safety Programs as former requirement 1.27.13).
+Added as appropriate to include risk based assessment of hand sanitizing station locations. - Guidance on evaluation of criteria: Food Safety Professionals will rate issues related to absence of hand sanitizing stations in areas critical to food safety.